wireapp/brand/writing/style-guidelines/index.md

 In [UI copy][1], we capitalize according to the platform conventions, such as Apple’s conventions from the _Human Interface Guidelines_ for [iOS][3] and [OS X][4].

-As a general rule, menu commands use title case, but checkboxes and radio buttons use sentence case.
+As a general rule, menu commands use title case on Apple platforms, but checkboxes and radio buttons use sentence case.
 See [Use the Right Capitalization Style in Labels and Text][5].

+This is one area where [Android Writing Style][6] differs:

+> Use sentence-style caps for all titles, headings, labels, menu items

 ### Numbers